A Bayesian Bradley-Terry model to compare multiple ML algorithms on multiple data sets: Introduction

-Regarding the third goal, there is a clear interest in stating that one algorithm is similar to another for practical purposes.
-The usual frequentist methods cannot make this claim\footnote{There are frequentist tests that determine when two alternatives do not have practical difference.
-These are known as equivalence tests [@eqvtest] but are not of common use in Machine Learning or other areas of Computing.}; some researchers wrongly assume that if there is no statistical difference between two algorithms, they are similar or equivalent.
-A non significant difference in frequentist test only indicates that the sample size was not large enough to find the statistical significance.
-With a large enough sample size, all p-values go to 0 \citep{cosma, kruschke2015bayesian} and thus all differences become significant.
-On the other hand, Bayesian methods do allow one to make claims of practical equivalence as we will see below (section \ref{sec:bayestests}).
+Regarding the third goal, there is a clear need to state that two algorithms are similar for practical purposes.
+However, frequentist methods are not well-suited to make this claim\footnote{There are frequentist tests that determine when two alternatives do not have practical difference.
+These are known as equivalence tests \citep{eqvtest} but are not of common use in Machine Learning or other areas of Computing.}.
+Some researchers mistakenly assume that if there is no statistical difference between two algorithms, they are similar or equivalent.
+However, a non-significant result from a frequentist test only indicates that the sample size was not large enough to detect a significant difference, not that the algorithms are equivalent.
+With a large enough sample size, all p-values will go to 0.0 \citep{cosma, kruschke2015bayesian} and all differences will become significant.
+In contrast, Bayesian methods do allow for the claim of practical equivalence, as we will see in a later section (Section \ref{sec:bayestests}).

-Finally, the fourth goal: it is desirable not to require that all algorithms run all data sets.
-Algorithms may not converge for some cases, may demand more memory than it is available, or may exceed the allotted computational time to perform the tests.
-In these cases there will be no corresponding metric for that algorithm for that data set.
-The comparison procedure should handle this gracefully.
-For frequentist approaches, there is no clear or agreed upon way to deal with missing measures, as we will discuss below.
+Finally, regarding the fourth goal, it is desirable to have the comparison procedure handle missing measures gracefully, as algorithms may not converge on some data sets, may require more memory than is available, or may exceed the allotted computational time.
+This is particularly relevant in the case of frequentist approaches, as there is no universally agreed-upon way of handling missing measures.

-This paper proposes a new comparison procedure based on the number of times an algorithm is better than another on the different data sets.
-In more details:
+This paper presents a new comparison procedure that is based on the number of times an algorithm outperforms another on various data sets.
+The proposed procedure is as follows: